§ Verifiable Public Registry v2 Specification

 Account running the transaction MUST have the required estimated transaction fees in its account, else transaction MUST abort.

-§ [MOD-TD-MSG-2-3] Reclaim Trust Deposit Interests Value execution of the method
+§ [MOD-TD-MSG-2-3] Reclaim Trust Deposit Yield Value execution of the method

 Method execution MUST perform the following tasks in a transaction, and rollback if any error occurs.